KeesCBakker/databricks-power-tools/README.md

 ## Features
 The following features are supported:

+- [x] 1.1.0 Ability to disable Table of contents.
-- [x] 1.0.0 Style sheet support
+- [x] 1.0.0 Style sheet support.
-- [x] 1.0.0 Table of contents support
+- [x] 1.0.0 Table of contents support.

 ## Local development
 Want to tinker around locally, do the following: